 Just like HCQ and Ivermectin, the FDA and Big Pharma are trying to shut down NAC because it also helps with COVID.

 Amazon decided to remove all supplements containing NAC from its website.
-In early 2021, the legality of NAC used and sold in supplement form was finalized, so many retailers will be quickly pulling NAC off their shelves despite fundamentally disagreeing with the decision.
+In early 2021, many retailers started pulling NAC off their shelves despite fundamentally disagreeing with this decision.

 If you want to learn more about healthy living and disease prevention, contact me at janethull.com.
 Remember that you are never alone when you are looking for good health!